 - James Cameron's hands as Jack's, drawing Rose in Titanic (1997).

 - Joss Whedon's hand as Captain Hammer's, punching the remote control on top of the bank van.

-- Jackson's cameos in LOTR don't end there.
-In Return of the King, when Shelob drags paralyzed Frodo away, the Sam's hand welding sword that enters the frame gunslinger-style is actually Peter Jackson's.
+- When Shelob drags paralyzed Frodo away, Sam's sword-wielding hand that enters the frame gunslinger-style is actually that of Peter Jackson.

 - Dario Argento as the Hand of Death in many of his films.

-- Lewis Milestone's hand as Paul's at the famous ending scene of All Quiet on the Western Front.
+- Lewis Milestone's hand as Paul's at the famous ending scene of All Quiet on the Western Front (1930).